Cuba bids to lure foreign investment with new port and trade zone

 Plans through 2022 call for Mariel to house logistics facilities for offshore oil exploration and development, the container terminal, general cargo and bulk foods facilities.

-Mariel Port will handle vessels with up drafts up to 49 feet compared with 36 feet at Havana Bay due to a tunnel under the channel leading into the Cuban capital’s port.
+Mariel Port will handle vessels with up drafts up to 49 feet (15 meters) compared with 36 feet (11 meters) at Havana Bay due to a tunnel under the channel leading into the Cuban capital’s port.